 - The system should be situated in a clean, dust-free area that is well ventilated.
-Avoid areas where heat, electrical noise and electromagnetic fields are generated. - This product should be installed only in a Restricted Access Location (dedicated equipment rooms, service closets, etc.). - This product is not suitable for use with visual display workplace devices according to §2 of the German Ordinance for Work with Visual Display Units.
+Avoid areas where heat, electrical noise and electromagnetic fields are generated. - Leave enough clearance in front of the rack so that you can open the front door completely (~25 inches) and approximately 30 inches of clearance in the back of the rack to allow sufficient space for airflow and access when servicing. - This product should be installed only in a Restricted Access Location (dedicated equipment rooms, service closets, etc.). - This product is not suitable for use with visual display workplace devices according to §2 of the German Ordinance for Work with Visual Display Units.